teleject/u2-faq/_posts/2014-01-01-why-did-U2-get-in-trouble-with-Stephen-Sondheim.md

 ---
 {% include JB/setup %}

-##Why did U2 get in trouble with Stephen Sondheim?

 When U2 first released Under a Blood Red Sky, the original version of "The Electric Co." that was on the album included a 27-second snippet of Bono singing Sondheim's "Send In The Clowns."